menu 1

 My PC does not have Bluetooth.
 How can I run PressureTrace II?

-If your PC has a USB port all you need is a "Bluetooth Dongle" available on Ebay for as little a 99 cents and most computer stores.
-It is recommended you buy a Bluetooth 2.0 dongle that does not require special drivers for XP SP2 or Vista.
+If your PC has a USB port all you need is a "Bluetooth Dongle" available on Ebay for as little a 99 cents and most computer stores for under $20.
+It is recommended you buy a current dongle that supports Bluetooth 2.1 + EDR (enhanced data rate) that does not require special drivers for XP or Vista.
 That will ensure you are getting the latest hardware supported directly by Windows.
 There are also class I and II dongles with different ranges.
-A class 1 dongle should work to 100 meters.
-Which ever dongle you buy; you will need to make sure your version of Windows is current, third party drivers from your computer manufacturer are current AND you have the most recent version of drivers for the dongle.
-If picking one up on Ebay is too risky, try USBGear.com.
+A class 1 dongle will work to 100 meters.
+Which ever dongle you buy; you should make sure your version of Windows is current AND you have the most recent Bluetooth drivers for the dongle.

 My barrel is stainless, does that make a difference?